 Author's main message

 Empirical evidence shows that corporate income taxation has a significant, albeit small, influence on the quantity and type of entrepreneurship.
-In addition to the corporate income tax level, tax progressivity and tax code complexity exhibit effects on entrepreneurship activity.
-As such, tax policy impacts a country’s overall business profile.
-Policymakers must understand the nuances of how corporate taxation can affect entrepreneurship in their country, and must consider contextual factors such as the quality of accounting systems and investors’ risk profiles before determining tax policy.
+In addition to the corporate income tax level, tax progressivity and tax code complexity exhibit effects on entrepreneurship.
+Policymakers must understand the nuances of how corporate income taxation affects entrepreneurship, and must consider contextual factors such as the quality of accounting systems and investors’ risk profiles before determining tax policy.
 For policymakers in countries with low-quality accounting standards, this suggests that lowering taxes to increase entrepreneurship rates should be accompanied with an effort to improve the quality of accounting standards.

 Taxes give governments the means to provide public goods for their citizens, and can be used to redistribute income from wealthy to poor citizens.
 Aside from these roles, taxes can have strong effects on economic behavior, in particular entrepreneurship, which is an important driver for innovation and economic development.
 Entrepreneurs and new firms turn research and development (R&D) and knowledge into innovation while also creating jobs (see for a summary of the value of entrepreneurship).

-This paper summarizes the empirical evidence on how corporate income taxation influences the type, quality, and quantity of entrepreneurship.
+This article summarizes the empirical evidence on how corporate income taxation influences the type, quality, and quantity of entrepreneurship.
 Corporate income taxes refer to the taxes paid by corporations on their taxable income.
-This must be distinguished from personal income taxes (taxes to be paid on earned income by wage workers or the self-employed), capital income taxes (taxes to be paid on dividend or interest income), and capital gains taxes (taxes to be paid on profits that an investor realizes when he or she sells a capital asset for a price that is higher than the purchase price), which have also been the subjects of prior research regarding the relationship between taxation and entrepreneurship (see e.g. for the effect of personal income taxation on entrepreneurship and for the effect of capital gains taxation on the creation of venture capital markets).
+This must be distinguished from personal income taxes (taxes to be paid on earned income by wage workers or the self-employed), capital income taxes (taxes to be paid on dividend or interest income), and capital gains taxes (taxes to be paid on profits that an investor realizes when he or she sells a capital asset for a price that is higher than the purchase price), which have also been the subjects of prior research regarding the relationship between taxation and entrepreneurship.
+(See for the effect of personal income taxation on entrepreneurship and see for a general overview of the literature on taxes and entrepreneurship.)

 Discussion of pros and cons